Crusoe the Dachshund

-Crusoe the Dachshund is a thirteen-year-old, miniature black and tan dachshund living in Ottawa, Ontario, Canada who gained internet fame for his homemade costumes and viral videos.
-He plays characters including chef, superhero, captain, fisherman, golfer, hockey player, and accountant.
+Crusoe the Dachshund is a sixteen year old miniature black and tan dachshund living in Ottawa, Canada who gained internet fame for his homemade costumes and viral videos.
+He plays characters including chef, superhero, captain, fisherman, golfer, hockey player, jazz man, and accountant.

-History
+He is often joined by his brother, Oakley.
+Oakley is owned by Ryan's parents.
+Two female long haired dachshunds joined the families—Daphne with Crusoe's and Delilah with Oakley's.
+The four have appeared in latest videos.

+Life

 Crusoe began appearing on social media with the self-appointed title of “celebrity” as a sarcastic moniker.
 After starting on social media in 2011, Crusoe has gained over 4 million followers.

 Crusoe published "Crusoe the Celebrity Dachshund: Adventures of the Wiener Dog Extraordinaire", a New York Times Bestselling book.
 In 2018, he published his second book, "Crusoe, the Worldly Wiener Dog: Further Adventures with the Celebrity Dachshund".